cmeiklejohn/kubernetes-hello-world-example/README.md

 ## Google Kubernetes Engine

-The following bootstrap and terminate a cluster on Google Kubernetes Engine.
+The following bootstraps and terminates a cluster with Google Kubernetes Engine.

 ```
 $ gcloud config set project $PROJECT_ID